Signs of Dilaudid Abuse

 Something that started out of curiosity or even through a legitimate prescription may escalate to the point where users cannot control their drug-taking behaviors.
 People addicted to Dilaudid often obsess over the drug and tend to put their drug use before everything else.

 Some people addicted to Dilaudid don’t realize they have a problem.
-They often think they are in control, especially if they are following a prescription.
+They often think they are in control, especially if they have a prescription.

 Friends and family may feel frustrated by their loved one’s Dilaudid addiction.
 Staging an intervention is one way family members can take control of the situation.